Esri/dynamic-situational-awareness-qt/docs/README.md

 Some [overlays](#overlays) get their information from local data sources, such as features and aerial or satellite images.
 The map also uses a local data source for elevation surface information.
 Use the Add Data tool to make local data sources available within your app.

 Specify the folders the app searches for local data using your [App configuration settings](#app-configuration-settings).
 Local data that has been found on your device is listed by this tool.
-Any data supported by ArcGIS Runtime SDKs can be used, including:
+Any data supported by ArcGIS Native Maps SDKs can be used, including:

 - [Geopackage]
 - [Tile package] (TPK)